kalliope-project/kalliope/docs/brain/neurons/neurotransmitter.md

           message: "Synapse 1 launched"
 ```

 Here the synapse will ask the user if he likes french fries.
-If the user answer "yes" or "maybe", he will be redirected to the synapse2 that say something.
+If the user answers "yes" or "maybe", he will be redirected to the synapse2 that say something.
 If the user answer no, he will be redirected to another synapse that say something else.
 If the user say something that is not present in `answers`, he will be redirected to the synapse4.